InfamousMusicify/MOTD/README.md

-# Truly Random Message of the Day
+# Truly Random Message of The Day
 TRMotd / MOTD / RMOTD / Vanilla Minecraft RMotd

      A Datapack for Minecraft Java Edition